 Each participant should print and retain a copy of these Rules for their reference.

 The Heart Research Institute (UK) is registered with the Gambling Commission to operate the lottery under licence number 000-005178-C-100803-001.
 This licence is issued under Part 5 of the Gambling Act 2005.
-The person responsible for this lottery is Adrienne Hill.
+The person responsible for this lottery is Matthew Evan.

 The Laws of England and Wales shall govern the interpretation and/or enforcement of these Rules the Charity and all participants hereby submit to the exclusive jurisdiction of the English courts.